cocoon2wong/Project-Jocker/README.md

   The transformation on SocialCircle.
 It could be: - `none`: no transformations - `fft`: fast Fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
   The default value is `none`.
 - `--partitions`: type=`int`, argtype=`static`.
   Partitions in the SocialCircle.
+Set it to `-1` to adapt to different observation/prediction length settings.
-  The default value is `8`.
+  The default value is `-1`.
 - `--rel_speed`: type=`int`, argtype=`static`.
   Choose whether to use the relative speed or the absolute speed as the speed factor in the SocialCircle.
 (Default to the `absolute speed`)
   The default value is `0`.